Food additives

 Les additifs alimentaires

-Food additives in our daily life are the hidden face of our diet.
-Have you ever taken the time to read the sometimes endless list of ingredients, names that are as unpronounceable as they are frightening?
+Food additives in our daily lives are the hidden side of our diet.
+Have you ever taken the time to read the sometimes endless list of ingredients, with names that are as unpronounceable as they are frightening?

-Sometimes the food industry uses subterfuge by using products in its preparations that will have the effect of preserving the colors and taste of food, delaying the appearance of mold.
-In addition to natural additives, some are made by transforming natural substances and other products in laboratories: “synthetic additives”.
+Sometimes the food industry resorts to subterfuge by using products in its preparations that will have the effect of preserving the colors and flavor of food, delaying the appearance of mold.
+In addition to natural additives, some are manufactured by transforming natural substances and other products in laboratories: "synthetic additives."

 History of additives